jonggyujang0123/dotfiles-light/README.md

 # dotfiles that work without sudo

+This repo is forked from Kiyoon's original repo 'dotfiles', please see his instructions.
+Since this is a lighter version, some functionalities are missing.

 This is a modern Neovim, Tmux, Zsh configuration that supports installing everything locally (i.e. non-system-wide user install, not using sudo).
 You can enjoy working on a remote SSH server without root permission, just like you do locally.